richarvey/TheWellArchitectedGuideTo/content/en/docs/Chapter1-OperationalExcellence/cli.md

 <span class=cost-off>Cost</span>
 <span class=sus-off>Sus</span>

-Lets start off by getting familiar with the AWS CLI.
-If you are using the AWS console as suggested in getting started this iwll be super simple.
-Below are a few commands that are super useful and a great reference for you hopefully.
+Let's start off by getting familiar with the AWS CLI.
+If you are using the AWS console as suggested in getting started this will be super simple.
+Below are a few commands that are super useful:

-#### s3 make bucket (create bucket)
+#### s3 make bucket
+Quickly create a bucket from the command line.
+If you don't specify --region the CLI will default to your default.
 ```bash
 aws s3 mb s3://sqcows-bucket --region eu-west-1
 ```

 #### s3 remove bucket
+Use with care!!!
+The --force command is useful when you have a none empty bucket.
 ```bash
 aws s3 rb s3://sqcows-bucket
 aws s3 rb s3://sqcows-bucket --force # Delete a none empty bucket
 ```

 #### s3 ls commands
+Just like the *nix equivalant there is a recursive option which is useful when you start racking up lots of objects and prefixes.
 ```bash
 aws s3 ls
 aws s3 ls s3://sqcows-bucket